One of my favorite things to include in any bouquet is some kind of edible ingredient, and the more recognizable the better.

 Over the years I’ve tucked carrots into a famous chef’s bridal bouquet, included chili peppers and tiny eggplant in food-loving grooms’ boutonnieres, sprinkled clusters of cherry tomatoes through hundreds of centerpieces, added raspberries to guest book displays, and woven scented herbs into as many floral designs as I could manage.

 There’s nothing quite like pairing food with flowers.
 Most people don’t pay much attention to what’s in a vase unless they recognize the ingredients, and a little food is usually all it takes to get people talking.

 As you’re planning your garden this year, I highly encourage you to add some edibles alongside your cut flowers.
-Not only are they beautiful for arrangements, they are wonderful for eating.
-We chose the varieties in Floret’s collection of edibles—including edible flowers—because they are beautiful and delicious.
+They are not only beautiful for arrangements, but also wonderful for eating.

 Here are some of my favorite edibles for floral design.